Working while studying

 Work experience can help you prepare for your career, gain exposure to the Canadian workplace, earn extra money, and form a closer connection to the local community.

-Before accepting a job, ensure that you are authorized to work in Canada and know the type of occupation and the number of hours you are permitted to work.
+Before accepting a job, ensure that you are authorized to work in Canada and know the types of occupations and the number of hours you are authorized to work.
+Remember that your primary purpose in Canada is to study, and you should prioritize your academic success and personal well-being before choosing to work.

 Working on campus

 International students may work on NorQuest campuses if opportunities are available and if they are authorized to do so.
-The number of hours you work on campus is not limited by IRCC.
-You may be eligible to work on campus while studying if:
+The number of work hours on campus is not limited by IRCC.
+You may be eligible to work on campus while studying if you meet all of the following requirements:

-• you have a valid study permit that includes a condition that says you may accept employment on campus; or, you applied to extend your study permit that had the work authorization and you are on the maintained status
+• you have a valid study permit, and it lists a condition that says you may accept employment on campus;

-• you are enrolled full-time at NorQuest College in any program (including ESL, Open Studies, and Academic Upgrading)
+• you are enrolled full-time at NorQuest College in any program (including ESL/EAL (English as an Additional Language), Open Studies, and Academic Upgrading)

 • exceptions to the full-time status requirement:

-• part-time enrolment is allowed during the program’s official scheduled break
+• You are allowed to be enrolled part-time during the program’s official scheduled break.

-• you can work unlimited hours during regularly scheduled breaks if you are a full-time student in the term before the break and are going to be a full-time student in the term after the break; or, you are a part-time student in the final term in the term after the break.
+You can work unlimited hours during a scheduled break in your program if meeting the above requirements and you are a full-time student in the term before the break and are going to be a full-time student in the term after the break, unless the term after the break is your final term, which is allowed to be part-time.

 Career resources at NorQuest: